A listing of all Operational and Support Components with websites or webpages on DHS.gov that currently make up the Department of Homeland Security.

 The Science and Technology Directorate is the primary research and development arm of the Department.
 It provides federal, state and local officials with the technology and capabilities to protect the homeland.

-The Office of Intelligence and Analysis equips the Homeland Security Enterprise with the intelligence and information it needs to keep the homeland safe, secure, and resilient.
+The Office of Intelligence and Analysis equips the Homeland Security Enterprise with the timely intelligence and information it needs to keep the homeland safe, secure, and resilient.